IV1201-Group-2/course-docs/architecture.md

 - **Decision:** Layered architecture

-  - **Time:** 2024-01-31
+  - **Time:** 2024-01-31 (revised: 2024-02-27)
   - **Reasoning:** All microservices written in Go should have a layered architecture.
-The presentation layer is handled by the framework of choice while the service layer implements the public API and the database layer handles interactions with a real or mock database.
-The model layer strictly contains structures and functions that model our application architecture (database objects, API responses, etc).
+    - **The API layer** is the topmost layer in the stack.
+It handles API routing, validation of user data and presentation of the results produced by the lower layers.
+    - **The service layer** implements the business logic of the application.
+It receives data from the API layer and requests data from the database layer.
+    - **The model layer** is closely related to the service layer and contains structures that model API and user data.
+This layer contains no functions.
+    - **The database layer** handles communication with the database, such as opening a connection, building prepared statements and starting transactions.
   - **Who decided:** Hannes

-- **Decision:** Echo framework
+- **Decision:** HTTP routing with the Echo framework

   - **Time:** 2024-01-31
   - **Reasoning:** We decided to use the Echo framework for handling HTTP routing and middleware.
 The framework is a great choice for REST APIs because it has a minimalist design that's simple to understand while being modern, production-tested and very performant.
 It has built-in middleware to handle recovering from errors, JWT token authentication and more.